Benchmarking HTTPScout: Rails Performance That Surprises

 Final Thoughts

 I’m excited by the results.
-Rails performed better than I expected.
 A p99 latency under 35ms means that Rails is performant and a good option for a server-side web framework.
+For HTTPScout itself, it’s time to deprioritze performance work.